jonasmcferreira/whiteiron/jhed-wasteland/past.md

  Though Zeltrin established some fortifications on the continent of Jhed; some that still remain.
 The entire army that marched through the Jhed Wasteland including himself went missing

  Major reason for survival is the inability to be lost as a Minotaur, great tool for player to find one

+ Zeltrin has not succumb to madness and will aid whoever he can, but is in a constant state of struggle

  **Revelation:** Zeltrin has a fake burial in the Jhed Wasteland and still lives.
 He has learned the origin of the oozes and knows returning will simply bring the greater threat the the outer regions

 ## Osmin, Pretend King, 4112 years ago

-Human King, emerged from power vacuum left behind with Zeltrin considered a failure on most fronts, just taking advantage of a crippled system
+Human King, emerged from power vacuum left behind with Zeltrin considered a failure on most fronts, just taking advantage of a crippled system.
+Osmin understood his failings and had an expedition to find the remains of Zeltrin's forces

 There are very few ruins of Omsin's journeys to Jhed making his burial difficult to find

-Osmin's undead form gets more powerful each time he is killed
+Osmin's undead form gets more powerful each time he is killed.

-**Revelation:** died in Jhed Continent and never made it to the wasteland during a mutany.
+**Revelation:** died in Jhed Continent and never made it to the wasteland during a mutany and his body was cannibalized.
 The harshness of Jhed took the lives of the mutinous.
 This betrayel cursed the population of Jhed and is the cause of the undead existing here, and Osmin still acts in many undead forms with a twisted mind

 ## Council of Five, 1901 years ago

+ **Revelation:** in the attempts of completing "The Great Works" it transformed them into an ooze

 The council of Five never controlled the entire Outer Region as Zeltrin, but were very strategic and resourceful with the territories they reigned over.
 Unquestionably the greatest empire since.